Need help? Call 1-800-CERT-LAB

 Updated compendia of the latest official methodologies (AOAC, BAM, etc.)

-Our Testing Capabilities Exceed the Competition
+Our DWPE Testing Capabilities Exceed the Competition

-When it comes to FDA import testing and detention without physical examination (DWPE) work, we strive to be the best in the fields of microbiology, analytical chemistry (using state-of-the-art LC/MS-MS systems to detect nitrofurans, pesticides and other approved chemo-therapeutic agents), sanitation analyses and decomposition (organoleptic) consultation.
+When it comes to FDA import testing and detention without physical examination (DWPE) work, we strive to be the best in the fields of microbiology, analytical chemistry (using state-of-the-art LC/MS-MS systems to detect nitrofurans, pesticides, and other approved chemo-therapeutic agents), sanitation analyses, and decomposition (organoleptic) consultation.
 We offer a full range of tests, including those listed below.

 Chemistry analysis, including…